Dog sitting in the tropics – what you need to know

 It may be necessary to administer basic first aid, or to get the dog to a vet.
 This is not always an easy task when you are house sitting in the jungle or in a remote location.

-It’s always a good idea to discuss this in depth with the home owner before they leave, to see how they would handle any emergency situation.
-Find out if they have any basic medications and whether they’ve ever administered these in the past and how.
+It's always a good idea to discuss this in depth with the home owner before they leave, to see how they would handle any emergency situation.
+Find out if they have any basic medications and whether they've ever administered these in the past and how.
+Ask also if their dogs have ever gone AWOL overnight.

 Dealing with fleas and ticks